Lab-Data-Concepts/dscsa/doc/02_Design.md

 ## Installation

 Reference [OpenZeppelin](https://docs.openzeppelin.com/learn/) for details in setting up your environment.
 This repository was built on Windows and Visual Code.
-A brief summary is provided in the [installation.md](https://github.com/Sun2Money/DSCSA/blob/main/installation.md).
+A brief summary is provided in the [10_Installation.md](10_Installation.md).

-## Development
+## Common Development Commands

 1. Launch Ganache to initialize local blockchain
 2. npx truffle init